-The flayer about the COVID-19 emergency (in Slovenian, but there is also an Italian version) received in the mail by all Slovenian citizens.
+The brochure about the COVID-19 emergency (in Slovenian, but there is also an Italian version) received in the mail by all Slovenian citizens.
 This document is clear and essential, and it is also free to download from Slovenia’s institutional websites.
 This is a great example of public information on health matters provided during a serious crisis.

 There is a standard procedure for all health emergencies.
 It is prevention, so preparation to face the emergency.
 For any serious health threat, from epidemics to radiological emergencies, to the emergencies in industrial plants, and natural disasters, there must be an emergency plant, and that must include prevention, a fundamental, mandatory element.

 Without prevention, the consequences of an accident to industrial plants, nuclear plants, or of epidemics, earthquakes, a volcanic eruption, would be much worse.
 There would be more people contaminated, infected, poisoned by chemicals, hurt, affected by the catastrophe.
 Many more people would need medical care, and in the end more people would die.